-A Push kick also known as a teep is - literally - a foot jab.
-Straight foot-thrust should be done in a single fluid motion: raise your leg, thrust it straight out and then pull it back in and place it down.
+A teep literary means a foot jab.
+It is a straight foot-thrust and it should be done in a single fluid motion: raise your leg, thrust it straight out and then pull it back in and place it down.

-A teep is meant to target hips, abs, solar plexus and - on some occasions - a face.
-Targeting the other guy's face with a teep is one of the cockiest ways to show a domination in the ring.
+A teep is the most useful for targeting hips, abs and solar plexus.
+In some ocassion even a face.
+Targeting the other fighters's face with a teep is one of the bold ways of showing a domination in the ring.

 You can also use a front kick to set up an attack.
 It goes well with push kick+round kick or even a push kick+elbow combination like:

-To perform it, bend a leg a little and swing it to the designated area of your opponent's body.
+To perform a round kick, bend a leg a little and swing it to the designated area of your opponent's body.
 Move forward to kick and keep your guard up.
 It is useful to wear your opponent down and limit his movement by targeting his legs.